 - Provide mid-range supercomputing resources for Laboratory research projects, expanding our research horizons, supporting laboratory initiatives, and making us more competitive.

 - Provide user assistance and training, making science and engineering projects more successful and productive.

 - Provide a spectrum of scalable applications and tools, and train people to use them, enabling larger and more complex studies.

 - Promote datacenter efficiency and consolidation, e.g., via programmatic additions to Blues and Fusion dedicated to specific projects.

 Researchers who use LCRC's computing resources are required to

 acknowledge that fact in documents.
 The following acknowledgment is

-We gratefully acknowledge the computing resources provided on Fusion and
+We gratefully acknowledge the computing resources provided on Blues and/or